AlexGKim/academic-kickstart/content/publication/sample.md

 Parameter estimators and their uncertainties are calculated using Monte Carlo techniques.
 The relationship between the number of Monte Carlo realizations and numerical errors is presented.
-The procedure can be applied to more realistic models and used to determine the computational and data management requirements of  the  transient analysis pipeline.
+The procedure can be applied to more realistic models and used to determine the computational and data management requirements of  the  transient analysis pipeline." abstract_short = ""
-"
-abstract_short = ""

 # Featured image thumbnail (optional)